Wizek/hs-di/README.md

 OK "Hello Dear Reader!"
 ```

-*Note: `noun` is being overwritten while we are testing `statement`, which is not an immediate dependency but rather at the depth of 2.*
+*Observe*: In the second assertion, `noun` is being overridden while we are testing `statement`. `noun` is not an immediate dependency of `statement` but a dependency at 2 levels deep.

 # How

 In this project I am trying to emulate the manual assembly
 of deeply nested and injected dependencies with the help of TemplateHaskell
-and config compile-time dependency graphs.
+and compile-time dependency graphs as configuration.

 To go into more details, this is what happens behind the scenes in the above example: